 Dilshad Jaff, research adviser for conflict prevention and disaster preparedness in the Gillings School’s Gillings Global Gateway, and Anant Kumar, adjunct associate professor in the Public Health Leadership Program, are co-authors of the study, which appeared in the Journal of Health Systems.

 Tobacco use, including cigarette smoking, is among the top five causes of disease and death in the Kurdistan region of Iraq, but the use of a water pipe, or hookah, for tobacco delivery has become increasingly fashionable among young men and women in the region.
+Because the water-aerated smoke and often honey-soaked tobacco taste less harsh, many consumers do not realize that hookah use can cause the same poor health outcomes as smoking, including respiratory disease, cancer and low birth weight in the infants of pregnant women who smoke.

 In addition, there are negative health outcomes related to sharing the mouthpiece of the hookah, including the spread of infectious diseases such as tuberculosis, herpes and influenza.